lsebahar/Vacation-Weather-Report/README.md

 This project sets out to analyze & visualize weather patterns in cities across the world, to help you find the best vacation spots.
 Here's how it works:

+1) Use numpy to generate random pairings of latitudes & longitudes

+2) Use citipy to find the nearest city to all those pairings of coordinates

+3) Perform calls to openweathermap API to get weather data on those cities

+4) Store results in a dataframe

+5) Plot the data using matplotlib's pyplot